gman1647/budget_app_project/README.md

  g

 Updates:
-Added functions for deposits, withdrawal, and check_balance.
+Added functions for deposits, withdrawal, and get_balance.
+Added function for transfers between categories.
+All FCC tests for deposits, withdrawal, and transfers pass.